What is it like to move to and live in Sydney, Australia? To start a new life in a foreign country?

 “There are so many expats in Sydney and I feel that because of that there tend to be several expat communities, based on nationality.

-If you are looking to meet other expats there are a lot of Facebook groups and community meet ups around.
+If you are looking to meet other expats in Sydney there are a lot of Facebook groups and community meetups around.

 As I tend to miss traditional German food, I like to hang out in typically German restaurants with my friends from time to time.”

-“Bring warm clothes – winters are mild in Sydney, however most places don’t have central heating.
-So if it’s 10 degrees outside it’s not very cozy inside as insulation isn’t great.
+“Bring warm clothes!
+Winters are mild in Sydney, however, most places don’t have central heating.
+So if it’s 10 degrees Celcius outside it’s not very cozy inside as insulation isn’t great.

-In summer you only need thongs/flip flops and a dress though, I’d never imagined to dress that leisurely for an office job.
+In summer you only need thongs/flip flops and a dress though.
+I’d never imagined dressing that leisurely for an office job.

 Be prepared for pricey accommodation and weekly rent as well, but it’s totally worth it and I love life in Sydney!”

 The most popular job search engine is seek.com.au and all current information about visas and immigration can be found at australia.gov.au/information-and-services/immigration-and-visas”